DarknessFX/UEMaterials/README.md

 **- I'm getting an error that MaterialFunction don't exist ?**

-Make sure you copied the material function too (you can follow the twiter link to see a screenshot of the original material as reference) AND copy the .uassets files to your Project\Content folder first.
+Make sure you copied the material function too (you can follow the twitter link to see a screenshot of the original material as reference) AND copy the .uassets files to your Project\Content folder first.

 Later inside the engine you can move the materials to your own custom folder structure like